EmileTrotignon/blog/subtyping.md

 expecting an array of rectangle.
 If the function tries to write a rectangle to the array, an exception will be triggered.
 This is in my opinion a very bad situation.
-Whether a function will write to an array or not is not necessarely apparent from its interface, and it must happen quite often that unexpected exception are raised, when a more powerful type system would have eliminated them.
+Whether a function will write to an array or not is not necessarely apparent from its interface, and it must happens quite often that unexpected exception are raised, when a more powerful type system would have eliminated them.